One day in Hue: best things to do + hotel recommendation

 I have never heard of Hue in Vietnam (pronounced as Hway) until the city turned up in our search results while planning the itinerary to Hoi An.
 Even then, the results were few compared to other cities in Vietnam.

 I’d admit I was a little apprehensive about the trip at first but Hue turned out to be a destination beyond our imaginations!
 The city had a rich history with places like the imperial citadel, which used to be the capital of Vietnam, and various royal tombs.
 There were just so many things to do in Hue and we somehow managed to jam-pack quite a number of things in our one-day Hue itinerary.

-Full disclosure: This post contains affiliate links to Booking.com and Klook.
+Full disclosure: This post contains affiliate links to Trip.com and Klook.
 I may get a commission if you purchase through the links but they are at no additional cost to you.

 Getting to Hue, Vietnam